Pajon De-Throned as BMX Queen, Fields Suffers Horror Crash

 - Oops!Something went wrong.Please try again later.

-Pajon De-Throned as BMX Queen, Fields Suffers Horror Crash originally appeared on NBC Sports Bayarea
+Pajon De-Throned as BMX Queen, Fields Suffers Horror Crash originally appeared on NBC Sports Philadelphia

 TOKYO – Colombian Mariana Pajon‘s long reign as queen of Olympic women’s BMX racing was ended by British underdog Bethany Shriever in a gripping final on an accident-marred day in which American Connor Fields was taken to hospital after a horrible crash.